GoodnessJSON/PiHole-Whitelist/README.md

 <div align="center">
 This is a fork of the original <a href="https://github.com/anudeepND/whitelist">anudeepND Whitelist</a>.</br>
-It's aim is to support PiHole V6 and be responsive to community requests.
+It's aim is to support Pi-Hole V6 and be responsive to community requests.
 </div>

 &nbsp;